Discussing Your Cosmetic Surgery with Proper Etiquette

 Talking to the Etiquette Expert About Plastic Surgery

-by a writer for the Oakland Sun discusses in detail the proper manner in which to talk about cosmetic surgery.
+A recent article by a writer for the Oakland Sun discusses in detail the proper manner in which to talk about cosmetic surgery.
 This applies also to those who have friends and family that they suspect have had some work done.
 By following some of the etiquette guidelines laid out in this article, conversations will be more comfortable, and awkward situations can be avoided.

 According to etiquette expert and plastic surgery patient Mary Mitchell, who is the author of “The Complete Idiot’s Guide to Etiquette,” the most important point it that it is the patient’s decision to decide how much to reveal and when.
 Those who suspect something should let the patient reveal it themselves.